soumyaDghosh/done/README.md

 | AUR        | <a href="https://aur.archlinux.org/packages/done"><img src="https://aur.archlinux.org/static/css/archnavbar/aurlogo.png" width="150"></a> |
 | Snap       | <a href="https://snapcraft.io/done"><img alt="Get it from the Snap Store" src="https://snapcraft.io/static/images/badges/en/snap-store-black.svg" width="150"/></a>|

+> You can run the snap using the command `done-app` from the terminal

 # Build

 ## Dependencies to build